 Teaching Philosophy by Jenny Han

 The physical and mental benefits of playing music have long been recognized.
 The primary goal of my teaching piano is to make the study of piano and playing music engaging, fulfilling, and fun.
 Learning piano is not only about learning music.
-Recent years have only seen more evidence of the benefits of piano come to a healthy mind, body, and a healthy life!
+Recent years have only seen more evidence of the benefits of piano come to a healthy mind, body, and healthy life!
 Also, it is an opportunity to enhance your life skills like good communication, patience, confidence, creativity, concentration, diligence, dedication, and perseverance.

 Since every student is different, at the beginning of each year, we will set up the goals according to each student’s learning styles and abilities.
-Determining each student’s needs and goals will help choose repertoire, a pace of student, and decide which activities will be most fit for each student.
+Determining each student’s needs and goals will help choose repertoire, the pace of the student, and decide which activities will be most fit for each student.
 For example, some students like classic, popular songs, or both!

 I strongly believe in the benefits of music study for all individuals, regardless of age and ability.
 Although most of my students are under 14, I love teaching adult beginners.
-I’m teaching many students who work at Microsoft and Google, they enjoy learning piano so much!
+I’m teaching many students who work at Microsoft and Google, they enjoy learning the piano so much!

 In my studio, students will have an opportunity to engage in activities like studio recital, RCM examination, festivals, and competitions.